PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 REGISTRATION

-There is a $25.00 non-refundable registration fee for each participant.
-Online registration paperwork is required to be completed, submitted and approved by the YMCA prior to your child attending the program.
-Additionally, Colorado childcare licensing rules require all parents/guardians to submit a copy of children’s immunizations and any medication authorizations signed from the child’s physicians prior to approval or attending the program.
-All medical needs/plans are required to be approved by the contracted Nurse Consultant and the YMCA site director prior to the child attending.
+Online registration and emergency paperwork must be completed, submitted, and approved by the YMCA before your child attends the program.
+Additionally, Colorado childcare licensing rules require all parents/guardians to submit a copy of children’s state approved immunization record and any medication authorizations signed from the child’s physicians prior to approval or attending the program.
+All medical needs/plans must be approved by the contracted Nurse Consultant and the YMCA site supervisor before the child attends.

 FINANCIAL INFORMATION